-Except for a Agricultural uses and lands that exist at the time of the adoption of this Program, and thus do not need to apply for a permit, w Where agriculture is proposed in the following designations the identified permit requirements shall apply:
+Agricultural uses and lands that exist at the time of the adoption of this Program do not need to apply for a permit.
+Where agriculture is proposed in the following designations the identified permit requirements shall apply:

 - 1. Natural- Prohibited - 2.
 Rural Conservancy and Urban Conservancy- SDP (exempt if the activity meets criteria in 19.500.100(C)(4)(e) and WAC 173-27-040.) - 3.
 Shoreline Residential- SDP (exempt if the activity meets criteria in 19.500.100(C)(4)(e) and WAC 173-27-040.) - 4.
-Mining Prohibited - 5.
 Aquatic: Prohibited (Farming of fin fish, shellfish and management of other aquatic products are subject to the policies and regulations of Section 19.600.115, Aquaculture).

 - 1. Existing Agriculture. - a.
 This section does not require modification of or limit agricultural activities occurring on agricultural lands as of the effective date of this Program. - b.
-Expansion of agricultural activities on existing agricultural lands shall be encouraged to comply with the vegetation conservation standards identified in Section 19.400.120.
+Expansion of agricultural activities on existing agricultural lands shall be encouraged to comply with the vegetation conservation standards identified in Section 19.400.120. - 2.

-- 2.1.
 New agricultural practices below the Standard Buffer and above the Reduced Standard Buffer shall require an approved Farm Management Plan in accordance with United States Department of Agriculture standards.
 New agricultural structures that impact critical areas will follow requirements in Chapter 24 TCC.
-New agricultural activities are subject to the following: - a.
+New agricultural activities are subject to the following:

+- a.
 New agricultural activities proposed on land not currently in agricultural use, and any modifications in support of such use, shall comply with the following: - i.
 The use or modification is consistent with the environment designation in which the land is located, and - ii.
 The use or modification is located and designed to assure no net loss of ecological functions and in such as way as to not have a significant adverse impact on other shoreline resources and values. - b.
 A native vegetation buffer, consistent with that of the Environment Designation in which the use is occurring shall be permanently maintained between new agricultural activities and the OHWM of the shoreline or wetlands.
 A fence shall be installed at the outer buffer edge to separate water bodies from livestock pastures. - c.
-Confined Animal Feeding Operationsanimal feeding operations, retention and storage ponds for feed lot wastes, and stock piles of manure solids shall not be allowed within shoreline jurisdiction, unless shoreline ecological functions are mitigated through an approved Farm Management Plan. - d.
+Confined Animal Feeding Operations, retention and storage ponds for feed lot wastes, and stock piles of manure solids shall not be allowed within shoreline jurisdiction, unless shoreline ecological functions are mitigated through an approved Farm Management Plan. - d.
 Soil conservation measures, including but not limited to erosion control, crop rotation, mulching, strip cropping, contour cultivation, and best management practices, shall be utilized to minimize soil erosion. - e.
 Aerial spraying of fertilizers, pesticides, or herbicides over waterbodies is prohibited. - f.
 No fertilizers, pesticides or herbicides shall be used in agricultural practices unless the applicant can demonstrate that the application of such substances will not result in the direct runoff of contaminated waters into water bodies or aquifer-recharge areas. - g.
-The applicant may be required to submit a soil study and drainage plan in order to determine that the agricultural practices meet the regulations set forth above.
+The applicant may be required to submit a soil study and drainage plan in order to determine that the agricultural practices meet the regulations set forth above. - 3.
+Non-agricultural Activities on Long Term Agricultural Land.
+The use of agricultural land for development that does not meet the definition of agricultural activities, including the conversion of agricultural land to non-agricultural uses, shall be consistent with the environment designation and the general and specific regulations applicable to the proposed use, and shall result in no net loss of ecological functions associated with the shoreline. - 4.
+The purposeful suspension of agricultural activities in order to allow land to lay fallow shall not constitute an abandonment of agricultural activities.